 At some point, you may find yourself needing to take out some debt to keep your business running or to expand.
 Luckily, interest on loans is typically fully deductible.
 Unless you start making $25million or more each year, in which case your deduction will be limited.
 You can also deduct any bank fees you incur to run your business.

 Do you give back to charities as part of your business model?
 That’s deductible!
 Just make sure it’s a qualified organization and you keep good records to substantiate the donation.
 And sorry, but those donations to your favorite political organization or candidate not tax deductible.

 Cost of Goods Sold

 If you stock inventory or otherwise create goods to sell, you’ll need to be mindful of how you account for those expenses.
-For example, if you make jewelry, you’ll have to pay for the chains, clasps and beads in order to make each piece.
-These costs will get recorded in your accounting records as materials/inventory and you will generally only deduct these costs when you actually sell the piece of jewelry.
+For example, if you make jewelry, you’ll have to pay for the chains, clasps, and beads in order to make each piece.
+These costs will get recorded in your accounting records as materials/inventory.
+You will generally only deduct these costs when you actually sell the piece of jewelry.

 Education and Training

 You know all those courses you signed up for this year?
 As long as they relate to your business and improve your skillset related to your business, they’re fully deductible.
 Technically, these expenses can be for classes, seminars, subscriptions to professional publications, workshops and even transportation to and from these classes.

 Employee and Contractor Compensation